MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-configuration.md

 > Base dimensions that are defined in the partition configuration should not be defined in index configurations.

 > [!NOTE]
-> If you only need to query the inventory aggregated by all dimension combinations, you can setup a single index which contains the base dimension `Empty`.
+> If you only need to query inventory aggregated by all dimension combinations, you can set up a single index which contains the base dimension `Empty`.

 ## <a name="reservation-configuration"></a>Reservation configuration (optional)